-Last November 9, 2012, the 2014 Examination System has been formally approved and adopted by the Actuarial Society of the Philippines during its 4th ASP Quarterly Meeting and General Membership Assembly.
+In November 9, 2012, a new Examination System was formally approved and adopted by the Actuarial Society of the Philippines during its 4th ASP Quarterly Meeting and General Membership Assembly.
+This Examination System, having had its first administration in 2014 will be referred to as the 2014 Examination System.